-This article is written by Amanat Raza, a student of faculty of law, Aligarh Muslim University.
-In this article, he discusses the concept of freedom of speech and expression, its elements and grounds for restriction.
+This article is written by Amanat Raza, from Faculty of law, Aligarh Muslim University and Riya Sancheti, from D.E.S’s Shri Navalmal Firodia law College, Pune.
+The article discusses the concept of freedom of speech and expression, its elements and grounds for restriction.

 Origin of freedom of speech and expression